GLVis/glvis/CONTRIBUTING.md

     - [ ] Check if `make distclean; git status` shows any files that were generated from the source by the project (not an IDE) but we don't want to track in the repository.
     - [ ] Add new patterns (just for the new files above) and re-run the above test.
 - [ ] New capability:
-   - [ ] All significant new classes, methods and functions have Doxygen-style documentation in source comments.
+   - [ ] All significant new classes, methods and functions have (preferably Doxygen-style) documentation in source comments.
    - [ ] Consider saving cool simulation pictures with the new capability in the Confluence gallery (LLNL only) or submitting them, via pull request, to the gallery section of the `glvis/web` repo.
    - [ ] If this is a major new feature, consider mentioning it in the short summary inside `README` *(rare)*.
-   - [ ] List major new classes in `doc/CodeDocumentation.dox` *(rare)*.
 - [ ] Update this checklist, if the new pull request affects it.